sreekarchigurupati/EarthBug.github.io/_posts/2021-02-23-charminar-food-tour.md

 *Interiors of Aza Khana-e-Zehra*

 - [Aza Khana-e-Zehra](https://en.wikipedia.org/wiki/Aza_Khane_Zehra){:target="_blank"} is an ashurkhana built by the last Nizam of Hyderabad, Mir Osman Ali Khan in memory of his mother Zehra Begum.
 It houses a beautiful chandlier and interiors.It is close to Munshi Naan and can be visited at the beginning.
 Note that it is a religious place and might need females to dress modestly and wear a head covering.
 - [Salar Jung Museum](https://en.wikipedia.org/wiki/Salar_Jung_Museum){:target="_blank"} is one of the three national musuems of India.
 It started as an extensive collection of artefacts by Salar Jung III, the Prime Minister of Hyderabad.
-This is a vast musuem and ideally takes up a day to visit.
+This is a vast musuem and ideally takes up a day entirely in itself to visit.
 - Pani Puri and Kesar Pista Lassi at Agra Mithaiwala
 - Shahjahani Kunda at Nazeer juice center (A dry fruit based drink)
-- Mutton Lukhmi at Pista House(Square shaped meat fritters)
+- Mutton Lukhmi at Pista House (Square shaped meat fritters)

 ## Notes
 - Start your visit in the morning to avoid crowds.
 But too early in the morning and nothing will be open, so check the timings of each establishment.